 This Tutorial will show you how to upload the latest Spot Welder Software V3.3.2 to your Arduino Nano.
-(Its exactley the same procedure for V3.3.3)
+(Its exactley the same procedure for V3.3.3 and V3.3.4)

 For older Versions see:

 The Software is compatible with all V3 and later Arduino Spot Welders.

 To upload the Arduino Code of the Spot Welder V3 to the Arduino Nano you need to do some preparation.

 - download the Arduino IDE from https://www.arduino.cc/en/Main/Software (V1.8.9 used for this Tutorial)